-Fløibanen Funicular and Floyen Mountain
+Take the Fløibanen Funicular to Floyen Mountain

 Kids will have a blast playing on the large, troll-themed playground.
 Families might choose to purchase an inexpensive disposable bbq grill and some meat at a grocery store in town to have a picnic atop the mountain or opt to enjoy lunch from the restaurant near the playground.

-There are numerous trails that wind their way through the woods if your family is in the mood for a hike.
-Your kids might also enjoy the entirely downhill walk back to the city center which zig zags through the woods and a charming old neighborhood clinging to the mountainside.
+There are numerous trails that wind their way through the woods if your group is in the mood for a hike.
+Your family might also enjoy the entirely downhill walk back to the city center which zig zags through the woods and a charming old neighborhood clinging to the mountainside.

 Good to know: The Bergen Card will give funicular riders a 50% discount during the summer months and free entry the rest of the year.

-Buses to the base of the mountain depart from Byrggen several times per hour during the summer months.
+Buses to the base of the mountain depart from Bryggen several time per hour during the summer months.
 A ride on the Ulriken 643 cable car rewards passengers with the highest viewpoint of Bergen and the surrounding region, 2100 feet above sea level.
 A restaurant at the top is popular with tourists.

-If rainy weather keeps your family inside, a trip to the Bergen Aquarium is sure to put a smile on your children’s faces.
+If rainy weather keeps your family inside for a few hours, a trip to the Bergen Aquarium is sure to put a smile on your children’s faces.
 The aquarium is within walking distance of the Fish Market but bus number 11 and a passenger ferry (during the summer months) will get you there as well.

 Good to know: Free entry into the aquarium is not included with the Bergen Card but a 25% discount of admission is.